Mafdet

 Cheetahs were known by our ancestors as “flying cats” because at a sprint they appeared to be soaring over the ground.
 Airborne over half the time, they could accelerate to 75 km/hr straight away and hit a top speed of 110 km/hr.
 Taller than a leopard, these predators used their tail as a rudder to make turns during a chase.

 At the birth of the First Dynasty the Egyptians worshipped the feline goddess Mafdet, who was portrayed as a cheetah.
 Mafdet was known as “the runner” and represented swift death.
-The spotted design of this sacred killer reminded our ancestors of the stars.
+The spotted design of this killer reminded our ancestors of a starry night.

 In temples like Deer el-Bahari in northern Africa, cheetahs were often depicted with collars and leashes which suggested a place within the royal household.
 To some extent cheetahs also displaced hunting dogs in ancient Egypt—although rarely used to obtain food, they were used in coursing.